cybrneon/generatron/README.md

 #### [generatron.cybrneon.xyz](https://generatron.cybrneon.xyz/)

 ## 🗣️ Introduction
-When I started this project during a creative coding course in my second year of the Visual Communication Bachelor at [HEAD-Genève](https://www.hesge.ch/head/), I wanted it to be bigger than what I achieved at that moment; a simple school creative coding project.
+When I started this project during a creative coding course in my second year of the Visual Communication Bachelor at [HEAD-Genève](https://www.hesge.ch/head/), I wanted it to be bigger than what I achieved at that moment.

 Exploring [p5.js](https://p5js.org/) and diving a bit more in web technologies was really fun.
 Teachers and people were so enthusiastic to see the project develop and I had big dreams for it.

 **The idea of mixing music and live visuals isn't new.**, but Generatron is another kind of immersive experience that lets you fill a virtual canvas with 3D shapes, colors and sounds.
 It's like if a musical launchpad and a drawing canvas had a baby.

 At the time, I immediately made Generatron open-source.
 I wanted to show people that coding an experience like Generatron wasn't that complicated.

+The developement of the new version opens up unlimited possibilities for the future of Generatron and its community.

 Have fun! :D
 [(Trailer)](https://youtu.be/UmbfHNBiUrY?si=hyISk1_YfCPqRyXA)